nelson-lang/nelson-gitbook/markdown/en/mpi/README.md

 # Message Passing Interface

-In the world of parallel computing the Message Passing Interface (MPI) is the de facto standard for implementing programs on multiple processors.
+In the world of parallel computing, the Message Passing Interface (MPI) is the de facto standard for implementing programs on multiple processors.

+This module provides functions to initialize, manage, and finalize MPI environments, as well as to perform communication between processes, both point-to-point and collective.

+It enables Nelson programs to run efficiently on distributed-memory systems and clusters.

 ## Functions

-- [mpiexec](mpiexec.md) - Run an MPI script.
 - [MPI_Allreduce](MPI_Allreduce.md) - Combines values from all processes and distributes the result back to all processes.
 - [MPI_Barrier](MPI_Barrier.md) - Blocks until all processes in the communicator have reached this routine.
 - [MPI_Bcast](MPI_Bcast.md) - Broadcasts a message from the process with rank "root" to all other processes of the communicator